No Contact Rule After a Breakup: Why It Works and How to Do It

 Healthy people who experience a relationship breakup generally experience universal stages of grief such as anger, sadness, and disappointment.
 Eventually, they come to accept the loss and move forward.

-For obsessive lovers (love addicts) and many who have an anxious attachment style, moving on from a broken relationship with an ex-love avoidant or narcissist feels like a dreadful insurmountable ordeal.
+For obsessive lovers (love addicts) and many who have an anxious attachment style, moving on from a breakup with an ex avoidant or narcissist can often feels like a dreadful, insurmountable ordeal.

 It's essential to keep this in mind: If you are addicted to your ex, you will likely feel more distressed when first applying the No Contact Rule.
 You may experience agonizing feelings that seem to go beyond normal grief— and this is because of love withdrawal from the love addiction.